tantoon94/JoinMyJourney/README.md

   2. Download the latest `.apk` file to your Android device.
   3. Open the file to install (you may need to allow installation from unknown sources).

-- **iOS (TestFlight):**
-  1. Request access to the TestFlight beta by contacting the developer at Tinasamie@outlook.com.
-  2. You will receive an invitation link to download the app via TestFlight.

 ## Developer Setup & Installation